jfrog/artifactory-sbt-plugin/README.md

 # artifactory-sbt-plugin
 The SBT Plugin for Artifactory resolve and publish

+##This project is currently INACTIVE.
+If you are interested in it please fork and improve!
+If someone were to contribute back, JFrog could commit to testing it against every new release of artifactory.
+Also if you have questions feel free to ask.

 To install as a global plugin:
 ```
 got to ~/.sbt/plugins/plugins.sbt